Zora Neale Hurston: Early life

-Zora Neale Hurston was born in 1891, the fifth of eight children of John Hurston and Lucy Ann Hurston (née Potts).
+Zora Neale Hurston was born on January 7, 1891, the fifth of eight children of John Hurston and Lucy Ann Hurston (née Potts).
 All four of her grandparents had been born into slavery.
 Her father was a Baptist preacher and sharecropper, who later became a carpenter, and her mother was a school teacher.
-She was born in Notasulga, Alabama, on January 7, 1891.
-This was her father's hometown and her paternal grandfather was the preacher of a Baptist church.
+She was born in Notasulga, Alabama, her father's hometown, where her paternal grandfather was the preacher of a Baptist church.

 When she was three, her family moved to Eatonville, Florida.
 In 1887, it was one of the first all-black towns incorporated in the United States.
 Hurston said that Eatonville was "home" to her, as she was so young when she moved there.
 Sometimes she claimed it as her birthplace.
 A few years later in 1897, her father was elected as mayor of the town.
 In 1902 he was called to serve as minister of its largest church, Macedonia Missionary Baptist.

 In 1901, some northern school teachers visited Eatonville and gave Hurston several books that opened her mind to literature.
 She later described this personal literary awakening as a kind of "birth".

-As an adult, Hurston often used Eatonville as a setting in her stories—it was a place where African Americans could live as they desired, independent of white society.
+As an adult, Hurston often used Eatonville as a setting in her stories—it was a place where Black Americans could live as they desired, independent of white society.
 Hurston grew up in Eatonville and described the experience in her 1928 essay, "How It Feels To Be Colored Me".
 Eatonville now holds an annual "Zora!
 Festival" in her honor.

 Hurston's mother died in 1904.
 Her father married Mattie Moge in 1905.
 This was considered scandalous, as it was rumored that he had had sexual relations with Moge before his first wife's death.
 Hurston's father and stepmother sent her to a Baptist boarding school in Jacksonville, Florida, but she was dismissed after her parents stopped paying her tuition.

 Pre-college

+Before 1916, she worked periodically as a maid for white families.
+For some time she worked as a receptionist in a doctor's office and a few months after that worked as a live-in maid for her brother Bob.

 In 1916, Hurston was employed as a maid by the lead singer of a touring Gilbert & Sullivan theatrical company.

 In 1917, she resumed her formal education by attending night school at Morgan Academy, now known as Morgan State University, a historically black college in Baltimore, Maryland.
 At this time, to qualify for a free high-school education, the 26-year-old Hurston began claiming 1901 as her year of birth.
 She graduated from the high school in 1918.